-- Must be recommended by the physician who plans to perform it; - Will, if performed, be covered under this medical plan; and

-Must require general or spinal anesthesia.
+- Must be recommended by the physician who plans to perform it; - Will, if performed, be covered under this medical plan; and - Must require general or spinal anesthesia.

 The second opinion must be obtained before you are hospitalized.
 You may choose your consulting physician.
-If you desire, Aetna can provide you with a list of names of qualified physicians.
+If you desire, the claims administrator can provide you with a list of names of qualified physicians.